WolfPack206567/Shadow/README.md

 It may not work because some plugin stop Shadow from nuking/crashing the server!

-Shadow Is a Beta Verison It may not work on another verisons of minecraft due to tested on 1.21+
+Shadow Is a Beta Version It may not work on another verisons of minecraft due to tested on 1.21+

 You can modify Shadow commands as you like